xalxnder/xaviers-docs/docs/kubernetes/ckad/3_Understanding_Kubernetes/3_6_essential_api_resources.md

 # Essential API Resources

-K8s API resources allow for storing and running applicatpoins in a K8s environment
+K8s API resources allow for storing and running applications in a K8s environment

 Some of the essential resources include:
 - Pod - The smallest deployable unit in Kubernetes, which can contain one or more containers.